 The JCCSF is committed to providing a safe and secure facility.
 Our dedicated security team has systems in place that provide procedures for all security concerns.
 In addition, all staff are trained to remain alert, follow safety and security procedures, and report any concerns to the appropriate security official.
-Your child's safety and security is our number one priority.
+Your child's safety and security are our number one priority.

-As part of these safety measures, each site is accessible only with a designated access code or card.
-Please see the site-specific drop-down menus below for more information about access cards and/or codes at your preschool site.
-As part of our overall security plan for the preschool, we routinely update the security code.
-As a reminder, you may be asked for identification.
-The preschool staff are instructed to ask for ID from any guest whom they do not recognize or know by sight to be authorized to pick up a child.
+As part of these safety measures, each site is accessible only with a designated access card and/or fingerprint scan.
+Please see the site-specific drop-down menus below for more information about access cards and/or fingerprint at your preschool site.
+As part of our overall security plan for the preschool, we will remove access to the schools between sessions, to specific cards when they are reported lost, or when a family leaves the school.
+If your school uses the card access system you may be asked for identification before access to the school is granted.
+The preschool and security staff are instructed to ask for ID from any guest whom they do not recognize or know by sight to be authorized to pick up a child.